M17-Project/m17-web/content/faq/content.md

 Does M17 support encryption?
 ----------------------------

-* Yes, support for the Advanced Encryption System (AES) will be added with keys of different length.
-Encryption may be enabled where it is legal, or disabled completely.
+* **Encryption is disabled by default** Yes, support for the Advanced Encryption System (AES) will be added with keys of different length.
+Encryption may be enabled where it is legal, **or disabled completely**.

 How are users identified?
 -------------------------

 * User IDs are generated based on their callsigns.
 Base40 is used to [encode](https://m17.programradios.com/) the callsign into a 48-bit value.
-The user's ID can also be translated to a DMR Radio ID equivalent using a lookup $
+The user's ID can also be translated to a DMR Radio ID equivalent using a lookup table.

 Can M17 be used on a DMR radio?
 -------------------------------